Amed Rosario Player Props: Guardians vs. Athletics

 Amed Rosario At The Plate

-- Rosario has 12 doubles, four triples, a home run and 17 walks while batting .255.
+- Rosario is batting .254 with 12 doubles, four triples, a home run and 17 walks.

+- Rosario enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .435.

-- He has homered in one of 65 games, and in 0.4% of his plate appearances.
+- He has hit a long ball in one of 66 games, and in 0.3% of his plate appearances.

-- In 16 games this season (24.6%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 17 games this year (25.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.